Checkpoints and Undo

 Source-control safety

-Git/JJ operations still affect the real repository.
+Git operations still affect the real repository.
 Checkpoints can help, but they do not make destructive commands safe.

 Practical habits: